ansys/scade-design-rules/doc/source/rules/structure/number_of_user_ops_in_diagram.rst

-.. index:: single: Number Of User Ops In Diagram
+.. index:: single: Number of user ops in diagram

 Number of user ops in diagram
 =============================